-USC Village is a 15-acre extension of the University Park Campus that provides an exciting living and learning environment for undergraduate students.
+USC Village is a 15-acre extension of the UPC that provides an exciting living and learning environment for undergraduate students.
 A milestone in the history of the university, USC Village represents the finest traditions of immersive learning in the Oxford model of residential colleges combined with contemporary social amenities.
-For more information on USC Village and its residential colleges visit: http://admission.usc.edu/wp-content/uploads/Village_GuidedTourWeb.pdf.
+For more information on USC Village and its residential colleges, visit https://village.usc.edu/.